-• If you prefer, you can make your complaint about the quality of care directly to the Quality Improvement Organization (without making the complaint to us).

-Or you can make your complaint to us and to the Quality Improvement Organization.
-If you make a complaint to this organization, we will work with them to resolve your complaint.
+- If you prefer, you can make your complaint about the quality of care directly to the Quality Improvement Organization (without making the complaint to us). - If you make a complaint to this organization, we will work with them to resolve your complaint.